 - Doctor Graves and Mary ------ of Fayetteville, Fayette Co., GA (genealogy 259) -- No DNA tests

-- Monjett Graves and Alice Henry of Caswell Co., NC (genealogy 307) -- No DNA tests
+- Isaac Washington and Elmira Russell of Caswell Co., NC (Parents of Monjett Graves) (genealogy 307) -- No DNA tests

 - Smith Graves and Charlotte ------ of Prince George & Sussex Co., VA (genealogy 313) & chart -- No DNA tests

 - Jacob Graves and Edy ------ of Caswell Co., NC (genealogy 314) -- No DNA tests